 This is the 2nd mum and pups to be trapped this year (2020) added to the 5 mums and 38 pups trapped and brought in last year.
 All 38 pups were adopted and neutered.

 We got a call from a kind lady who said 7 small puppies had been dumped on the roadside near her house.

-She found 3 small bodies hit by passing traffic and 4 others in great danger.
+She had found 3 small bodies hit by passing traffic and 4 others in great danger.
 She took them to her house but said she couldn't keep them as it's right on the road too.
-We asked her to bring them to us the next morning.
+We asked her to bring them to us the following morning.

 They are very sweet friendly little pups, all female of course.